It ain’t a mosh pit if ain’t no injuriesTravis Scott, Stargazing

 For our part, with the second day of the festival canceled, Meena and I went to see Houston’s NASA Space Center.
 I cried during their video about constructing the International Space Station in fucking space.
 We then flew home with sore bodies, a few bruises, and our complex emotions over having enjoyed a night where too many people found themselves trapped in hell.

-A note on tone: I tried to write this straight without a lot of commentary (so people can form their own opinions) and avoid any unearned attempts to make myself look good, much less like a hero.
+A note on tone: I tried to write this straight, without a lot of commentary, so people can form their own opinions.
+I’ve also tried to avoid any unearned attempts to make myself look good.